Monday, September 16, 2024

 A detail from Peter Rodulfo's As the elephant laughed

-Finally, and perhaps frustratingly to impatient readers, having consulted at great length two of his three determiners to acquire truth, namely, past authority and reason, Browne calls upon the primary source of his empirically-based science, 'occular observation', and remembers having seen an elephant in real life-
+Finally, and perhaps frustratingly to impatient readers, having consulted at great length two of his three determiners to acquire truth, namely, past authority and reason, Browne calls upon the primary source of his empirically-based science, 'occular observation', and remembers seeing an elephant in real life-

 ‘whereof not many years past, we have had the advantage in England, by an Elephant shewn in many parts thereof, not only in the posture of standing, but kneeling and lying down'.
 [3]

-Browne's zoology, the study of animals, is exemplified in his little-known notebook description of an elephant in which he references his favourite zoologist of antiquity, Aristotle and with an precise and extensive vocabulary notes an elephant's anatomy, age, emotions, welfare and diet.
-Relying on the sense of touch to describe its skin, the size and roundness of elephant dung reminds him of his favourite pastime, the game of bowls.
+Browne's zoology, the study of animals, is exemplified in a little-known notebook description of an elephant in which he references his favourite zoologist of antiquity, Aristotle.
+Noting with a precise and extensive vocabulary the elephant's anatomy, age, emotions, welfare and diet he uses the sense of touch to describe its skin.
+The size and roundness of elephant dung reminds him of his favourite pastime, the game of bowls.
 Browne's notebook entry on the elephant is worthy of full quotation.

 'The trunck is lithe, tortil, flexible, extensible, contractile, butt when hee shrinks it up as in Anger, it becommeth short and as stiff and hard as a stake.